 - Unreliable Legacy Processes

 “This is how we have always done it!” is the common cause based on legacy and unreliable systems and processes.
-After 1053 SER® consultations, we have uncovered many businesses run excess batches of stock creating enormous amounts of products where they could easily reduce the batches and improve their flow reducing lead times and improving customer service.
+We have uncovered many businesses run excess batches of stock creating enormous amounts of products where they could easily reduce the batches and improve their flow reducing lead times and improving customer service.

 - Unstable Schedules